tillsteinbach/WeConnect-mqtt/README.md

 ### Disabling features
-You can disable data for the cars capabilities with `--no-capabilities`
+You can disable data for the cars capabilities with `--no-capabilities` If you only need a subset of the data you can use the `--selective` option.
+E.g. `--selective climatisation`

 ### ASCII Art vehicle images
 You can enable ASCII Art pictures of the cars with `--pictures`